ICCCIVY/2420-Assignment-1/README.md

 StudentID: A01338328

----

-# Setting up a  Remote Sever with DigitalOcean

-## Learning Objecitves:
+## Learning Objectives:

- By compeleting this tutorial, you will learn:
+ By completing this tutorial, you will learn:

 - Creating and managing a remote server with DigitalOcean